22 USC CHAPTER 103, SUBCHAPTER IV: MONITORING, EVALUATION, AND REPORTING

 (2) develop a mechanism for ensuring that support provided by the Corporation under subchapter II of this chapter is in addition to private investment;

-(3) develop standards for, and a method for ensuring, appropriate financial performance of the Corporation's portfolio; and
+(3) develop standards for, and a method for ensuring, appropriate financial performance of the Corporation's portfolio;

 (A) measurement of the projected and ex post development impact of a project; and

-(B) the information necessary to comply with section 9653 of this title.
+(B) the information necessary to comply with section 9653 of this title;

-(c) Public availability of certain information
+(d) Public availability of certain information

 The Corporation shall make available to the public on a regular basis information about support provided by the Corporation under subchapter II of this chapter and performance metrics about such support on a country-by-country basis.

-(d) Consultation
+(e) Consultation

 In developing the performance measurement system required by subsection (a), the Corporation shall consult with the Development Advisory Council established under section 9613(i) of this title and other stakeholders and interested parties engaged in sustainable economic growth and development.